AlienMajik/pwnagotchi_plugins/README.md

 Welcome to TheyLive, a robust GPS plugin for Pwnagotchi, the pocket-sized Wi-Fi security testing tool!
 TheyLive enhances your Pwnagotchi by leveraging gpsd to display real-time GPS coordinates on the screen, log locations with captured handshakes, and integrate seamlessly with Bettercap for precise packet capture tagging.
 Whether you're a security researcher, a mobile auditor, or just exploring wireless environments, TheyLive provides accurate location awareness to make your sessions more insightful.

-This updated version (1.3.5) includes compatibility fixes for the latest jayofelony Pwnagotchi images, improved auto-setup for gpsd (with PPS support for high-precision timing), customizable UI fields and units, and enhanced error handling for reliable operation.
-It's actively refined, community-inspired, and designed to work out-of-the-box with USB or serial GPS devices.
+This updated version (1.4.0) includes compatibility fixes for the latest jayofelony Pwnagotchi images, improved auto-setup for gpsd (with PPS support for high-precision timing), customizable UI fields and units, and enhanced error handling for reliable operation.
+Key enhancements include streamed GPSD data for real-time updates without polling, connection retries for gpsd, WebSocket keep-alive pings for PwnDroid mode, a new 'sat' field for displaying satellite count, optimized UI updates, and expanded handshake logging to include altitude and speed.
+It's actively refined, community-inspired, and designed to work out-of-the-box with USB or serial GPS devices, remote sharing, and mobile app integrations.
 Let's explore what TheyLive offers and how to get started!

 ## Features

 TheyLive is packed with tools to integrate GPS into your Pwnagotchi workflow.
 Here's what it delivers:

-- **Real-Time GPS Display**: Shows customizable fields like fix type (e.g., 2D/3D), latitude, longitude, altitude, and speed on the Pwnagotchi UI, with support for units like kph/mph for speed and m/ft for distance.
+- **Real-Time GPS Display**: Shows customizable fields like fix type (e.g., 2D/3D), latitude, longitude, altitude, speed, and now satellite count ('sat') on the Pwnagotchi UI, with support for units like kph/mph for speed and m/ft for distance.

-- **Handshake Location Logging**: Automatically saves GPS coordinates (latitude/longitude) to a .gps.json file alongside each captured .pcap handshake, enabling geospatial analysis of networks.
+- **Handshake Location Logging**: Automatically saves GPS coordinates (latitude/longitude, plus altitude and speed) to a .gps.json file alongside each captured .pcap handshake, enabling geospatial analysis of networks.

-- **Bettercap Integration**: Configures Bettercap's GPS module for tagged captures, with options to enable/disable reporting.
+- **Bettercap Integration**: Configures Bettercap's GPS module for tagged captures, with options to enable/disable reporting (disabled in PwnDroid mode).

 - **Auto-Setup for gpsd**: Installs and configures gpsd if missing (with internet check), including baud rate, device port, and PPS for sub-microsecond accuracy on compatible hardware.
+Simplified config writing and service restarts for reliability.

-- **Peer Mode Support**: Allows sharing GPS data from a "server" Pwnagotchi to "peer" units, ideal for multi-device setups with a single GPS source.
+- **Peer Mode Support**: Allows sharing GPS data from a "server" Pwnagotchi to "peer" units via remote gpsd connection, ideal for multi-device setups with a single GPS source.

+- **PwnDroid Mode**: Supports GPS sharing from Android devices via WebSocket over Bluetooth tether, with keep-alive pings for stable connections.

 - **Customizable UI**: Adjust fields order, position (topleft_x/y), and spacing for optimal display on various screens.
+Optimized computations for smoother updates.

-- **Error-Resilient Polling**: Handles gpsd response issues (e.g., empty/malformed JSON) with logging and graceful fallbacks to prevent crashes.
+- **Error-Resilient Operations**: Handles gpsd response issues (e.g., empty/malformed JSON) with logging, graceful fallbacks, and connection retries to prevent crashes.

 - **PPS Time Syncing**: Placeholder for high-precision timing setup (requires non-USB GPS with PPS pin; documentation forthcoming).

 - **Better Logging**: Detailed logs for setup, connections, and errors, making troubleshooting straightforward.
+Includes session GPS updates for compatibility with other plugins.

 ## Requirements

 Before installing TheyLive, ensure you have the following:

 - **GPS Hardware**: A USB or serial GPS adapter (e.g., connected to /dev/ttyACM0 or /dev/ttyS0).
 PPS-enabled devices for advanced timing.
+For mobile modes, an Android/iOS device with Bluetooth tethering.

 - **Internet Access (Initial Setup)**: Required for auto-installing gpsd if not present; offline mode skips this.

-- **Pwnagotchi Compatibility**: Works with jayofelony images (tested up to 2.9.5.3); Bettercap for integration.
+- **Pwnagotchi Compatibility**: Works with jayofelony images (tested up to 2.9.5.3 and beyond); Bettercap for integration.
+Bluetooth tethering enabled for mobile modes.

 ## Installation Instructions